EU law change on Promotions

 1. What is Article 6a?

-The Article 6a brings specific rules on price reduction announcements.
+The Article 6a from the EU Omnibus (2019/216) directive brings specific rules on price reduction announcements.
 Its goal is to address issues of transparency of price reductions by introducing specific rules to ensure that they are genuine.
 Article 6a aims at preventing traders from artificially inflating the reference price and/or misleading consumers about the amount of the discount.
 It increases transparency and ensures that consumers actually pay less for the goods when a price reduction is announced.

 2. Is this change immediately applicable?

-The directive becomes applicable in the EU and EAA from 28.05.2022.
-Member States will enact local legislation based on the directive.
+The directive became applicable in the EU and EAA from 28.05.2022.
+Member States have enacted local legislation based on the directive.
 The directive gives them some freedom over certain parts of the legislation.
+Interpretation guidance by consumer agencies may also vary between countries.

 3. What are the main changes?